chadpaulson/django-clortho/README.md

 OPTIONAL SETTINGS:
 ------------------

-`CLORTHO_ASSOCIATE_USER` Boolean
+`CLORTHO_ASSOCIATE_BY_EMAIL` Boolean

         This setting tells clortho if it should automatically associate an existing application user when the email address is available in the social context.

 TODO: